 You may have noticed I mentioned the word “fear” when I started this review.
 With these scam sites, personal coaching is also a common tactic they use to try and get you into the program.
 It gives you the impression that you’re going to get professional help.
 Or as they put it:

 What I have heard more than once is that instead of that, you’re asked to pay for this, and a lot!
 Now I always reserve judgement in this area because I don’t know if it’ll happen with Excel Cash Flow and it may very likely NOT, but just know it is possible and words like personal coaching with these scam type sites usually don’t mean what you think they do, at least not for a cheap price!
-However, these are places where you can get legit coaching, and here is at least one place.
+However, these are places where you can get legit coaching, and here is at least one place to get coaching.

 Final Rating: Excel Cash Flow